Continue to the content

 IIIF in a really tiny nutshell

-• Digital innovation for more efficient and sustainable management, sharing, and utilization of digital images.
+• IIIF = International Image Interoperability Framework.
+Digital innovation for more efficient and sustainable management, sharing, and use of digital images.
 A brief explanation of IIIF can be found here.

 Some benefits of IIIF for end-users

 1. Smaller carbon footprint: IIIF eliminates unnecessary duplication of images and supports minimal computing.
 As a result, we need less energy for servers and data transfer.
-(Looking for more ways to reduce your digital carbon footprint?
-This webinar by Europeana Pro contains useful tips.)

 2. Easy and enhanced viewing options across institutions: Thanks to IIIF, digital images are no longer confined to local systems.
 Say goodbye to switching between different websites and user interfaces!
 You can seamlessly bring together images from various institutions in a uniform working environment.